RoadieHQ/marketing-site/content/docs/catalog/location-management/index.md

 Bitbucket autodiscovery works similarly to GitHub discovery.
 It can be configured to use glob patterns to find individual files with a specific file name pattern.
 To get a working autodiscovery with Bitbucket, a configuration of Bitbucket Integration must be defined.
 Documentation on how to set up the integration can be found from [here](https://backstage.io/docs/integrations/bitbucket/discovery).

-Roadie currently uses BitbucketDiscoveryProcessor for BitBucket discovery.
+Roadie currently uses BitbucketDiscoveryProcessor for Bitbucket discovery.
 This expects the autodiscovery information encoded in a url.
-The following describes the url format for BitBucket Cloud (reproduced from Backstage.io):
+The following describes the url format for Bitbucket Cloud (reproduced from Backstage.io):

 - The base URL for Bitbucket, `https://bitbucket.org`
 - The workspace name to scan (following the `workspaces/` path part), which must